haxiomic/gltoolbox/NOTES.md

 Resample needs a rework and support for upsampling

 gltooblox.geometry

+	Geometry2D Rectangle and a general-usage rectangle class?
+	One for GPU use and the other for AABB?

+	should we have a vertices class?

+	new Vertices([
+		0.0, 0.0,
+		1.0, 1.0,
+		2.0, 2.0
+	], 2);

+	What about a triangles class?

+	Need to distinguish between vertices used for abstract representation of a geometry and vertices sent to the GPU

+	Cube has vertices, normals, uvs, indices, maybe tangents, colors

+	abstract Triangles(Float32Array){

+	}

+	Geometry2D and Geometry3D?
+	what's the difference?
+		Geometry3D has normals and others
+		What if you don't want normals?

+	should knowlege of dimensions be stored within the renderer or within Triangles?

 	## Option 1
 	What if vertex functions are just static functions of geometry classes